kingsgeocomp/gds_env/README.md

 The container can be run in the Shell or Terminal as:

-> `docker run --rm -ti -p 8888:8888 --mount type=bind,source="$(pwd)",target=/home/jovyan/ jreades/gsa:2019`
+> `docker run --name gsa --rm -ti -p 8888:8888 --mount type=bind,source="$(pwd)",target=/home/jovyan/ jreades/gsa:2019`

-The first time you run this command and attempt to log in by pointing your browser to [localhost:8888](http://127.0.0.1:8888/lab?) you are likely to be prompted to enter a **Token**.
-The token will have been shown in the Shell/Terminal output shortly after you ran the above command: you can copy+paste this into the web page and should then see something like the below in your browser window:
+When you run this command you will then be able to point your browser to [localhost:8888](http://127.0.0.1:8888/lab?).
+You are likely to be prompted to enter a **Token**.
+The token should have been shown in the Shell/Terminal output shortly after you ran the above command: you can copy+paste this into the web page and should then see something like the below in your browser window:

 <img src="JupyterLab.png" width="500">